-We undertake projects across South Africa and Southern Africa for clients from a broad selection of industries including mining, oil & gas, transport infrastructure, building construction as well as marine, river and dam infrastructure.
+We undertake geotechnical and marine construction projects (piling, lateral support, grouting etc) across South Africa and Southern Africa for clients from a broad selection of industries, including mining, oil & gas, transport infrastructure, building construction as well as marine, river and dam infrastructure.

 PORT OF EAST LONDON